Large isoperimetric regions in the product of a compact manifold with Euclidean space: Introduction

 \section{Introduction}

-We consider the \emph{isoperimetric problem} of minimizing perimeter under a given volume constraint inside $M\times \rr^k$, where $ \rr^k$ is $k$-dimensional Euclidean space and $M$ is an $m$-dimensional compact Riemmanian manifold without boundary.
-The dimension of the product manifold $N=M\times\rr^k$ will be $n=m+k$.
-Our main result is the following
+We consider the \emph{isoperimetric problem} of minimizing perimeter under a given volume constraint in $N=M\times\rr^k$, where $ \rr^k$ is the $k$-dimensional Euclidean space and $M$ is an $m$-dimensional compact Riemannian manifold without boundary.
+Our main result is the following:

 \begin{theorem} Let $M$ be a compact Riemannian manifold.
 There exists a constant $v_0>0$ such that any isoperimetric region in $M\times\rr^k$ of volume $v\ge v_0$ is a tubular neighborhood of $M\times\{x\}$, with $x\in\rr^k$. \end{theorem}